Protocol Specification

 Distributed directly to 4 billion participants worldwide as grants requiring no payment or existing wealth.
 Grants decline across six phases as the ecosystem matures and adoption risk decreases.
 Distribution is allocated geographically based on population proportions, ensuring equitable access regardless of nation size.

-As participants register and receive their individual grants, government treasury accounts receive allocations proportional to participant registration.
-Government treasuries receive GX 80 per participant for the first 2 billion registrations globally, then GX 40 per participant for the next 2 billion.
+As participants register and receive their individual grants, government treasury accounts receive GX 50 per participant for the first 2 billion registrations globally, then GX 25 per participant for the next 2 billion.
 This provides immediate fiscal capacity without taxation or borrowing.

 Business Loan Pool (20.0%)